yast/yast-installation/doc/control-file.md

 ### Software

-In the *software* section you can define how is the selection of software handled during installation or update.
+The *software* section defines the selection of software during installation or update.

 This is a list of supported entries in *software*:

--   *default\_desktop* - defines a desktop selected by default by the installation.
+-   *default\_desktop* - defines a desktop selected by default during installation.

 -   *clone\_install\_recommended\_default* - Default entry for
-    "install_recommended" in created AutoYaST configuration file.
+    "install_recommended" in the created AutoYaST configuration file.

 -   *minimalistic_libzypp_config* - adjust the libzypp configuration
     to reduce the amount of packages to install: only required